 A helpful engineering team – with numerous professionals of varied expertise – gets involved at a project’s early stages, helping develop the best possible part, efficiently and economically.
-The expertise these folks bring helps with design for manufacturing and creates a trusted partnership between the customer, the CNC machine manufacturer, and the foundry.
+The expertise these folks bring helps with design for manufacturability and creates a trusted partnership between the customer, the CNC machining contract manufacturer, and the foundry.

 6. “What sets you apart?”

 This open-ended question may seem unlikely to separate one shop from another, but the answers you get should tell you something.
 Here’s what you want to hear:

 “Tolerances.”
 Different materials and processes involve different standards.
 Your CNC machining partner should put a premium on how its precise processes meet tight tolerances to satisfy customers’ requirements and specs.

 Knowing associations’ guiding standards is critical, too.
 For example, a CNC machine shop that works with aluminum die casting should know and follow Aluminum Association standards and the North American Die Casting Association (NADCA).

 “Quality control.”
 While all reputable CNC machine shops check parts, some do more by combining their workforce expertise with automated audits to ensure consistency and accuracy.
 Some examples: CMM inspection, Millipore testing, Custom Gaging, High Accuracy Bore Gages, Hardness Testing, Surface Finish Testing, and Roundness Testing.